AckerlyXu/heima/articles/event-hubs/index.md

 ---
-title: Azure Event Hubs Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure Event Hubs Documentation - Tutorials, API Reference | Azure
 description: Learn how to use Event Hubs to ingest millions of events per second from connected IoT devices and applications on a broad set of platforms.
 services: event-hubs
 author: carolz